About the Trail

 Can I camp along the Trail?

-There are a number of campsites along the Trail and they can be viewed here.
+There are a number of campsites along the Trail and they can be viewed on the Interactive Map.

 Wild camping is not legal in England although there is a tradition of backpackers sleeping in the hills and there are a few suitable sites along the Pennine Way.
 If you do plan to wild camp you must ensure you take all your waste away with you.